sfwnisme/school-management-system/README.md

 ## Add-ons tasks

-- [ ] change the way of handling the avatar-list navlinks array of object, and make it more efficient.
+- [ ] find another way to style the scrolling of the `drawer.tsx` dashboard component

 ## styling rules